-DATED: JUNE 22, 2022
+DATED: JUNE 23, 2022

-The Assembly State and Local Government Committee reports favorably Assembly Bill No. 4365.
+The Assembly Appropriations Committee reports favorably Assembly Bill No. 4365.

 This bill revises certain requirements of the Food Desert Relief Program, through which the New Jersey Economic Development Authority (EDA) provides incentives for the establishment of supermarkets and grocery stores within food desert communities.
-Under current law, a "food desert community" means a physically contiguous area in the State in which residents have limited access to nutritious foods, such as fresh fruits and vegetables, and which has been designated as a food desert community pursuant to subsection b. of section 38 of P.L.2020, c.156 (C.34:1B-306).

-The bill provides several changes concerning the provision of tax credits under the program.
+Notably, the bill provides several changes concerning the provision of tax credits under the program.
 Specifically, the bill permits the recipients of tax credits to transfer the credits to other taxpayers or pledge the credits as collateral, except that the credits may not be sold for less than 85 percent of the full amount of the credits.
-Under the bill, the EDA is required to publish certain information on its website concerning any program tax credits that are transferred, pledged, or otherwise sold.
+Under the bill, the EDA would also be required to publish certain information on its website concerning any program tax credits that are transferred, pledged, or otherwise sold.
 The bill also clarifies that program tax credits could not be applied against the State's gross income tax.

 Additionally, the bill clarifies that the tax credits would only be made available to the first or second new supermarkets or grocery stores located in a food desert community.
 The bill also provides that if a first or second new supermarket or grocery store leases or subleases the spaces that are used for such purposes, the supermarket or grocery would still qualify for tax credits.
-However, the bill also provides that, in addition to the existing requirement to pay prevailing wages, the supermarket or grocery store will only qualify for tax credits if: (1) the project is not economically feasible without the tax credit award; (2) a project financing gap exists; and (3) except for demolition and site remediation activities, the entity has not commenced any construction at the site of the project before submitting an application, unless the EDA determines that the project would not be completed otherwise.
+However, the bill also provides that in addition to the existing requirement to pay prevailing wages, the supermarket or grocery store may only qualify for tax credits if: (1) the project is not economically feasible without the tax credit award; (2) a project financing gap exists; and (3) except for demolition and site remediation activities, the entity has not commenced any construction at the site of the project before submitting an application, unless the EDA determines that the project would not be completed otherwise.